bootdotdev/blog/content/misc/best-coding-communities.md

 You can view different collections of topics, look at the most-voted posts within each topic, and you can message individual users, meaning there does exist the possibility of building up to something like a mentoring relationship with other users.
 However, since Reddit is so open, public, and huge, it can be difficult to truly build up relationships with other users.

-Reddit to me is more like a random collection of links to articles, tutorials, conferences, hackathons, etc. It’s a good place to show off cool projects or get inspired by others, but if you’re looking for a tribe of like-minded people to get through the journey of entering the software industry, Reddit will leave you feeling isolated and overwhelmed.
+Reddit to me is more like a random collection of links to articles, tutorials, conferences, hack-a-thons, etc. It’s a good place to show off cool projects or get inspired by others, but if you’re looking for a tribe of like-minded people to get through the journey of entering the software industry, Reddit will leave you feeling isolated and overwhelmed.

 ## 3. Hashnode